OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform cluster { #platform-cluster }

 To run on a Kubernetes cluster, each Platform service into packaged into a **container**.
-A container is a lightweight, standalone, executable package of software.
+A container is a lightweight, standalone, executable software package.
 It includes everything the app needs to run: code, runtime, system tools, system libraries, and settings.

 ##### Auto scaling